 Fungi of the genus Candida cause thrush and candidiasis, a fairly common disease in humans.
 It can be lethal to individuals with low immunity, especially when they are hospitalized.
-Although the drug most widely used to combat the disease is effective in most cases, some varieties of the fungus are drug-resistant.
+Although the drug is widely used to combat the disease, it is effective in most cases, some varieties of the fungus are drug-resistant.

 The study was part of the Thematic Project "Standardized herbal medicines for the treatment of chronic diseases", for which the principal investigator was Wagner Vilegas, Full Professor at IB-UNESP.
 The group also received funding from the Spanish Ministry of the Economy, Industry and Competitiveness.

 "This discovery and the development of novel therapeutic entities, which in the right combination could lead to a significant reduction in the necessary concentration of drugs, can minimize the side effects and toxicity of the antimicrobial agents in conventional use," Vilegas said.